 Who can use this feature

-All users can import Sketch to their Drafts
+Anyone can import Sketch files to their Drafts

-Users will need to have Edit access to import a Sketch file to a team
+People will need to have Can edit access to the team to import Sketch files to a team.

 You can import entire design files from Sketch (.sketch) into Figma.
 This will create a new Figma file from your Sketch import.